BrianButterly/programming-univbasics-3-conclusion/README.md

 a collection of birthdays that could be pointed to by use of a short name like `mike`, `rafael` or `kat`.

-In the next module we'll learn to use the skills you have now to work with these collection data types.
+In the next module, we'll learn to use the skills you have now to work with these collection data types.
 See you in "Programming as Conversation Part 4:
 Collection Types!"